Hinckley-Big Rock High School - 1973

 Along the way I married, became a mother, and divorced.
-In 1999 I closed my practice to be a stay at home Mom.
+In 1999 I closed my practice to be a stay-at-home Mom.
 My practice reopened in 2008.
 Two years later I moved to Thiensville, Wisconsin to live with my college sweetheart.
-I fell in love with Thiensville.
-When my fiance suddenly died, I decided to stay.
+Thiensville is a wonderful village that reminds me of my hometown, Big Rock.
+When my fiance suddenly died November of 2014, I decided to stay.

 My office is located in a charming, yellow Victorian in Thiensville's historic district.
 The front porch, sunny windows and beautiful woodwork create a relaxing, lovely environment in which to contemplate your life.